auth0/docs/articles/monitoring/sending-events-to-keenio.md

   - analyze-external-analytics
   - integrate-analytics
 ---
-# Send Auth0 Events to Keen IO
+# Send Auth0 Events to Keen

-[Keen IO](http://keen.io) provides a service to capture and analyze events generated in your apps.
+[Keen](http://keen.io) provides a service to capture and analyze events generated in your apps.
 In their words:

 > Analytics transforms data into answers – the kind of answers every company deserves.
 Unfortunately, a lot of companies a) can't find an analytics service that's right for their specific needs, and b) don't have the resources to develop their own analytics infrastructure.
 That's why we started Keen IO.
 Basically, we built it, so you don't have to.
 And we made it powerful, flexible, and scalable enough that you can use it however you need to – even if those needs change over time.

-In this example, you will learn how to connect Auth0 to Keen IO and stream `signup` events.
+In this example, you will learn how to connect Auth0 to Keen and stream `signup` events.
 To implement this with Auth0, you just need to create one [Rule](/rule) in your pipeline.

 ![Keen IO Dataflow](/media/articles/tutorials/keen-io-dataflow.png)

-## Record a sign-up event in Keen IO
+## Record a sign-up event in Keen

 This rule checks whether the user has already signed up before or not.
 This is tracked by the `user.signedUp` property.
 If the property is present then we assume return immediately, otherwise we assume a new `signup`.